Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Aging population,

-• The general trend in increasing risk of illness such as High blood pressure, Diabetes, Heart disease, Strokes, Cancer, and communicable disease such as HIV/AIDS, Tuberculosis, Dengue fever, etc. and,
+• The general trend in increasing risk of illness such as High blood pressure, Diabetes, Heart disease, Strokes, Cancer, and communicable diseases such as HIV/AIDS, Tuberculosis, Dengue fever, etc. and,

 • Growth of medical tourism

-• New Regulations that no longer require state agencies to purchase from the Government Pharmaceuticals Organization (GPO), the state-run agency for pharmaceuticals and medical equipment providing a huge opportunity for foreign pharmaceutical companies.
+• New Regulations that no longer require state agencies to purchase from the Government Pharmaceuticals Organization (GPO), the state-run agency for pharmaceuticals and medical equipment provide a huge opportunity for foreign pharmaceutical companies.

-• The Government of Thailand support the usage of generics medicines in government-run hospitals
+• The Government of Thailand supports the usage of general medicines in government-run hospitals

 • The Thai Generic market is large and fast-growing, with the government remaining the biggest client for the industry.